2311795/Maxwell-Text-Classification/Target Response/README.md

 ##### Custom Prediction Adjustment Rule
 The script includes a custom rule where, if a job description is predicted to have an 'A' in any response, all preceding responses are automatically set to 'D'.
 This rule is applied after the initial predictions and can be adjusted according to specific business needs.

-##### Visualization
-Confusion matrices are generated for each question to visualize the performance of the model.
-The matrices help in understanding the distribution of true and predicted labels.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](license/LICENSE) file for details